 Arrival and Departure Details / Times

-Montana fishing licenses are available at all area fly shops and sporting goods stores, or online.
+Idaho fishing licenses are available at all area fly shops and sporting goods stores, or online.

 The Henry’s Fork Lodge works with most of the guides and outfitters in the area including two of our Yellow Dog outfitting partners, Henry’s Fork Anglers.
 If you have a favorite guide in the area, chances are we can book your guided fishing with them.
 Please call Yellow Dog for details and specific guide requests.
 Fishing from the Henry’s Fork Lodge location, anglers have an incredibly diverse line-up of area fishing options.